North Florida

 FLORIDA WORD

-, Florida – The National Service Storm Prediction Center has issued a alert for and southeast Georgia on Sunday, February 15, 2026, due to a Level 2/5 (Slight) risk of isolated strong-to-severe thunderstorms.
+, Florida – The National Service Storm Prediction Center has issued a alert for and southeast Georgia on Sunday, February 15, 2026, due to a Level 2/5 (Slight) risk of strong-to-severe thunderstorms.

 Severe Weather Outlook for Northeast Florida and Southeast Georgia Sunday, February 15, 2026.